nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 ### Things worth knowing about underscore
 #### Chaining
 Underscore come with a chain method.
-It allow us to use _.chain() to wrap a collection and then call other underscore functions on it before finally calling _.value() to unwrap the final result.
+It allows us to use _.chain() to wrap a collection and then call other underscore functions on it before finally calling _.value() to unwrap the final result.

-Taking a movies collection :
+Taking a movies collection:

 {% highlight javascript linenos %}
 var movies = [